Rangers vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nathan Eovaldi gets the start for the Texas Rangers on Tuesday at PNC Park against Tucupita Marcano and the Pittsburgh Pirates.
-First pitch is at 6:35 PM ET.
+Adolis Garcia and the Texas Rangers will try to outdo Tucupita Marcano and the Pittsburgh Pirates at PNC Park on Wednesday at 12:35 PM ET.

-The favored Rangers have -160 moneyline odds to win against the underdog Pirates, who are listed at +135.
-An 8-run over/under has been set in the contest.
+Oddsmakers list the Rangers as -125 moneyline favorites, while giving the underdog Pirates +105 moneyline odds.
+The game's over/under has been listed at 9 runs.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.